 Chic and woodsy Mill Valley has a dual personality.
 Here, as elsewhere in the county, the foundation is a superb natural setting.
 Virtually surrounded by parkland, the town lies at the base of Mt.
 Tamalpais and contains dense redwood groves traversed by countless creeks.
 But this is no lumber camp.
-Smart restaurants and chichi boutiques line the streets, and more rock stars than one might suspect live here.
+Smart restaurants and chichi boutiques line streets that have been traversed by more rock stars than one might suspect.

-The small downtown area has the constant bustle of a leisure community; even at noon on a Tuesday, people are out shopping for fancy cookware and lacy pajamas.
+The small downtown area has the constant bustle of a leisure community; even at noon on a Tuesday, people are out shopping for fancy cookware, eco-friendly home furnishings, and boutique clothing.